istefan/ahoi-api/readme.txt

 4. The "Help / Docs" page, which provides a complete user guide for administrators.

 == Changelog ==

+= 1.2.0 =
+*   **Enhancement:** Reworked the entire permission model for true headless architecture.
+    *   Introduced a new `use_ahoi_api` capability, allowing any user role (including Subscriber) to perform basic API actions like file uploads and email sending.
+This capability is now granted to all standard roles on activation.
+    *   Introduced a new `manage_ahoi_api_all_data` capability for 'Manager' and 'Administrator' roles, allowing them to view and manage data created by all users.
+*   **Fix:** The authentication endpoint (`/token`) now correctly includes user roles in the login response, enabling role-based logic in client applications.
+*   **Fix:** Resolved a critical activation error on Windows servers by correcting file path construction to be cross-platform compatible.

 = 1.0.0 =
 *   Initial release of the plugin.